jamestripp/r-keras-rstudio/README.md

 Here are instructions for installing a docker container (an isolated set of processes) within which runs R, RStudio server and Keras.
 This setup may be useful in case R and Keras are not working for you. **The size of the image is ~2GB so do allow time to download the file**.

+The dockerfile is taken largely from the [rocker docker file for tensorflow](https://hub.docker.com/r/rocker/tensorflow/dockerfile).

 ## Docker

 We use the Docker program to setup our container.
 You can find an overview of Docker [here](https://docs.docker.com/get-started/overview/).